 Maria Nazos grew up in Athens, Greece, and Joliet, Illinois.
-Her work has been published in The New Yorker, TriQuarterly, World Literature Today, and elsewhere.
+Her work has been published in The New Yorker, Poets & Writers, TriQuarterly, World Literature Today, and elsewhere.

 She’s the author of the poetry collection PULSE (Omnidawn, 2026) and the translation collection The Slow Horizon that Breathes (World Poetry Books, 2023) from the poet Dimitra Kotoula, longlisted for the Anglo-Hellenic League Runciman Award.

-Maria has worked almost every job, including as a whale watch boat attendant, table dancer, teacher, barista, sunglass salesperson, bartender, and probably the worst waitress in the entire history of the Eastern seaboard.
+Maria has worked almost every job, including as a whale-watching boat attendant, table dancer, teacher, barista, sunglasses salesperson, bartender, and, probably, the worst waitress in the entire history of the Eastern seaboard.
 If she spilled Pinot Noir on you, she apologizes.

 PULSE cuts open arteries of a troubled world and inspects what makes us bleed, suffer, and perish.